endoplasmicosmic/Car-Price-Prediction/README.md

 - Missing values and data inconsistencies, if any, were handled during preprocessing.

 ### Exploratory Data Analysis:
-- Correlation matrices were generated to identify relationships between variables.
-- Charts were used to visualiize the importance of car features in predicting car prices.
 - Important features like engine size, horsepower, fuel efficiency, and brand were analyzed for their correlation with car price.
+- Charts were used to visualize the importance of car features in predicting car prices.
+- A correlation matrix were generated to identify relationships between the top ten most influential features.

 ### Modeling:
 - The dataset was split into training and testing sets using `train_test_split`.